 The Royal Crescent in Bath overlooks private lawns and the Royal Victoria Park and is a largely traffic-free, exclusive residential area with a prestigious adjacent hotel.

-Communal door through entrance hall to front door of apartment.
-Narrow stairs leading down to apartment.
+Access to the property is via a communal door through entrance hall to front door of apartment.
+Steps lead down to apartment.

-Kitchen/breakfast room with a dining area for up to 6 people, bathroom with wc, lounge/dining room with twin sofa beds, double bedroom with king-size bed and dressing room/study with hand wash-basin, linked to twin bedroom with 3' beds and en suite shower and wc.
+This property has a lovely contemporary kitchen/breakfast room and a dining area for up to 6 people.
+The lounge/dining room has settees which can be twin sofa beds and a dining area.
+The double bedroom has a king-size bed and dressing room with hand wash-basin, linked to twin bedroom with 3' beds and en suite shower and wc.
+There is a separate bathroom with a corner bath, sink and WC.

 There is separate access to the twin room from the ground floor patio.